NextCenturyCorporation/mcs-pipeline/CREATE_NEW_EC2_INSTANCE_README.md

 1. Open the EC2 dashboard: https://console.aws.amazon.com/ec2
 2. Click on "Instances"
 3. Click on "Launch instances"
-4. Under "Application and OS Images", select "Ubuntu Server 22.04" *(You can also try one of the Deep Learning AMIs, but this documentation is not tailored to them.)*
+4. Under "Application and OS Images", select "Ubuntu Server 20.04" *(You can also try one of the Deep Learning AMIs, but this documentation is not tailored to them)*
 5. Under "Instance Type", select p2.xlarge
 6. Under "Key Pair", select your key pair (this won't matter once you image the machine)
 7. Under "Configure Storage", increase size (I used 32 GB)